musheeza01/musheezacert/content/docs/configuration/selfsigned.md

 The CPX is now ready with the original bootloader.

 #### <a id="Program-1"></a>Program 1
-To **create this program**, open (makecode.adafruit.com.)[#MakeCode.adafruit.com]  SCreate the bootloader file by creating the block code program below:
+To **create this program**, open [makecode.adafruit.com.](MakeCode.adafruit.com.)
+Create the bootloader file by creating the block code program below:

 <img style={{margin: "0", clear: "left", float: "left", width: "300px"}}
             src="/images/animation.png" />